 4. Kepler Track (60km, 3-4 days)

 Opened to take the pressure off the Milford and Routeburn Tracks, but has since become one of the most popular Great Walks, though it may be the toughest.
 The day two leg from Luxmore Hut along the ridge in good weather is possibly the most spectacular section of any of the Great Walks, though when I did it I couldn’t see much other than clouds.
 The day after was perfect weather… Handy loop circuit from Te Anau, with some pretty steep ascents and descents on days one and two.
-Here’s the full story of walking the track.
+Here’s the full story of walking the track, and a winter day walk up to Luxmore Hut and back.

 Highlights: Along the ridge line if the weather is clear, Luxmore Hut at 1299m above sea level is one of my favourite huts with some cool caves nearby so take a torch